almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Ranger_merged.md

 [[module]]
 path='email_modules/preheaderbefore'

-	preheader='''Click through to see the latest offers on the business ready Ford Mustang'''
+	preheader='''Click through to see the latest offers on the tough and smart Ranger'''

 [[module]] #Header Logo
 path='email_modules/header/logo'
 color='white'